Welcoming in September: Shane O'Reilly

 If you’re feeling stuck in a harmful relationship dynamic, we’re here to help you find support.
 Connect with one of our therapists by calling us at (866) 522-2472.

-We are thrilled to announce that Kelly Olson will be joining our team soon!
+We are thrilled to announce that Kelly Dodson will be joining our team soon!

 Kelly understands that sometimes we feel overwhelmed by the ups and downs of life, like a kaleidoscope of shifting emotions and experiences.
 Whether you’re an adult trying to have everything "figured out," a teenager navigating daily pressures, or a college student juggling school and life, it can be a lot to handle.
 Kelly’s approach to therapy is person-centered and strengths based, emphasizing that the client has within them the resources needed to overcome life’s challenges; it is a matter of uncovering and utilizing these skills.
 She has a personable, easy-going mindset and utilizes skills such as mindfulness, motivational interviewing, and reflective listening to hold space for clients to change in their own way and at a pace that is comfortable for them.